The Gate Opens

 “Well,” Marian interjected.
 “I don’t think it’s right for us to go into someone else’s yard…or property…or whatever this is.”

-“It’s the Smoky Mountains, Marian,” answered Esther.
+“It goes to the Smoky Mountains, Marian,” answered Esther.
 “They belong to everyone!”

 “No, they don’t.”